afterxleep/NavExercise/README.md

 I'm Daniel, and this exercise was sent to me by Sara Velázquez (Medellín).

-If you have any questions or comments, you can contact me at: email@danielbernal.co
+If you have any questions or comments, feel free to contact me at: email@danielbernal.co or via Skype (afterxleep)

-Or have a look at my website
-http://danielbernal.co
+I also have a personal website where you can find more contact options http://danielbernal.co

 Due to personal time constraints I'm not incluiding out unit/e2e tests.

 Hope to hear from you,